Fully powered, high-density, EEG and fNIRS

 Curious about combining EEG and fNIRS for your stationary, lab-based research?
 If the answer is yes, then check out our step-by-step guide on stationary EEG-fNIRS setup with actiCHamp Plus, actiCAP slim/snap, and NIRScout.

-For detailed information on a mobile EEG-fNIRS setup using LiveAmp, actiCAP slim/snap, and NIRSport 2, please refer to this dedicated article
+- For detailed information on a mobile EEG-fNIRS setup (with LiveAmp, actiCAP slim/snap and NIRSport 2) click here.

 Why EEG and fNIRS?